Windscale Piles: Tritium production

 On 1 March 1955, the prime minister, Winston Churchill, publicly committed the UK to building a hydrogen bomb, and gave the scientists a tight schedule in which to do so.
 This was then hastened after the US and USSR began working on a test ban and possible disarmament agreements which would begin to take effect in 1958.
-To meet this deadline there was no chance of building a new reactor to produce the required tritium (codenamed AM), so the Windscale Piles produced tritium through irradiation of lithium-magnesium, the latter of which would produce tritium during neutron bombardment.
+To meet this deadline there was no chance of building a new reactor to produce the required tritium (codenamed AM), so the Windscale Piles produced tritium through irradiation of lithium-magnesium, the former of which would produce tritium during neutron bombardment.

 Initially, these were in the form of 0.5 in diameter rods in an isotope can, but they were soon superseded by larger 0.65 in diameter rods in an aluminium can, enclosed in a lead annulus that added weight, which in turn was enclosed in an outer aluminium can.
 There were fears that the lead might melt, so this was replaced in December 1956 by a cartridge in which a 1.0 in diameter rod was encased in aluminium with no annulus or outer can.

 In addition to plutonium and tritium, the Windscale Piles also produced polonium-210 (codename LM) for the neutron initiators used in the bombs through irradiation of bismuth.
 There was also some production of cobalt and carbon-14 for medical and research purposes.
 All of these items absorbed neutrons, especially the AM cartridges.
 To compensate, in the second half of 1953 the fuel loads were modified by adding slightly enriched uranium, which now became available from the gaseous diffusion plant at Capenhurst.